yona-lang/homepage/content/docs/_index.md

 The example below shows a simple program that reads line from two different files and writes a combined line to the third line.
 The execution order is as follows:

 1. Read line from file 1, at the same time, read line from file 2
-2. After both lines have been read, write file to file 3 and return it as a result of the \verb|let| expression
+2. After both lines have been read, write file to file 3 and return it as a result of the `let` expression

 The important point of this rather simple example is to demonstrate how easy it is to write asynchronous concurrent code in Yatta.